-In a series of monthly posts, I will chronicle the major tasks fundamental to transforming your marketing organization to one that influences revenue in a predictable, scaleable way.
+I will chronicle the major tasks fundamental to transforming your marketing organization to one that influences revenue in a predictable, scalable way.

-The increasing importance of customer experience requires us to transform marketing.
+The increasing importance of customer experience (CX) requires us to transform marketing.

 - Vinyl shifted to CDs, then to iPods and now to Spotify, Pandora and Songza.
 The product is the same, music, but the customer experience is much different and driving the change.

 - Blockbuster and Hollywood Video are replaced by Netflix, iTunes, HBO Now, and Amazon Prime.
 Same product, different customer experience.